 Refund Information

-· Valid refundable unused or partially used tickets
+· Valid refundable wholly unused or partially used tickets

 · Refundable taxes on non-refundable tickets

-· Non-refundable unused or partially used tickets when following published guidelines for:
+· Non-refundable wholly unused or partially used tickets when allowed under published exception policies, including:

 o Schedule Change – see file for guidelines